awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 ## Amazon RDS Storage Types<a name="Concepts.Storage"></a>

 Amazon RDS provides three storage types: General Purpose SSD \(also known as gp2\), Provisioned IOPS SSD \(also known as io1\), and magnetic\.
 They differ in performance characteristics and price, which means that you can tailor your storage performance and cost to the needs of your database workload\.
-You can create MySQL, MariaDB, Oracle, and PostgreSQL RDS DB instances with up to 32 TiB of storage\.
+You can create MySQL, MariaDB, and PostgreSQL RDS DB instances with up to 32 TiB of storage\.
+You can create Oracle RDS DB instances with up to 64 TiB of storage\.
 You can create SQL Server RDS DB instances with up to 16 TiB of storage\.
 For this amount of storage, use the Provisioned IOPS SSD and General Purpose SSD storage types\.

 The following list briefly describes the three storage types:
-+ **General Purpose SSD** – General Purpose SSD , also called gp2, volumes offer cost\-effective storage that is ideal for a broad range of workloads\.
++ **General Purpose SSD** – General Purpose SSD, also called gp2, volumes offer cost\-effective storage that is ideal for a broad range of workloads\.
 These volumes deliver single\-digit millisecond latencies and the ability to burst to 3,000 IOPS for extended periods of time\.
 Baseline performance for these volumes is determined by the volume's size\.

   For more information about General Purpose SSD storage, including the storage size ranges, see [General Purpose SSD Storage](#Concepts.Storage.GeneralSSD)\.
 + **Provisioned IOPS** – Provisioned IOPS storage is designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput\.